Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Experiments

-\paragraph{Visualization on Expert Coefficients.} We present a visualization of the expert coefficients for each sub-module during the lifelong learning process on the LIBERO-Object benchmark.
-As illustrated in Figure \ref{fig:coeff_object}, significant knowledge sharing occurs across tasks, which contributes to the enhanced forward transfer capability of DMPEL.
+\paragraph{LoRA Expert Activation Analysis.} We present a visualization of the expert coefficients for each sub-module during the lifelong learning process on the LIBERO-Object benchmark.
+As illustrated in Figure \ref{fig:coeff_object_300}, significant knowledge sharing occurs across tasks, which contributes to the enhanced forward transfer capability of DMPEL.
 Notably, we observe that the low-rank expert learned for the action head in the first task is extensively reused in subsequent tasks, while the experts introduced later are rarely activated.
-This suggests that these inactive experts can be pruned to further improve storage efficiency without adversely affecting performance.
+This suggests that these inactive experts can be pruned to further improve storage efficiency without adversely affecting performance, as shown in Figure \ref{fig:coeff_object_prune}.
+We also plot some representative trajectories from different benchmark suites in Figures \ref{fig:appendix.trajvis.spatial}, \ref{fig:appendix.trajvis.goal} \& \ref{fig:appendix.trajvis.object}, with labels indicating the expert ID from the library.
+In Figure \ref{fig:appendix.trajvis.spatial}, we see that the LoRA expert 4 is actively reused by the vision and state encoder in task 7.
+Additionally, as the robot executes task 7, we can see the switching process between different experts while approaching, grasping, transporting, and placing down the bowl.

+\paragraph{Additional Results.} We provide additional results in Appendix \ref{appendix:addlresults}.
+Section \ref{appendix:addlresults.abl} presents further ablation studies on task order, number of demonstrations, rank size, router design, and top-k mismatch between training and evaluation.
+Section \ref{appendix:addlresults.sepmodel} highlights the advantages of using a pretrained policy for lifelong learning compared to employing separate small models for each task.
+Section \ref{appendix:addlresults.visanalysis} offers visualization analysis on expert activation trajectories, expert similarities across tasks, and action space coverage.
+Sections \ref{appendix:addlresults.ultralong} and \ref{appendix:addlresults.robomimic} demonstrate the applicability of DMPEL in ultra-long task sequences and cross-domain adaptation, respectively.
+Finally, Section \ref{appendix:addlresults.curves} presents the learning curves of all methods.